gitter-badger/luda/site/html/_elements/grid.md

 ### Responsive Column Widths
-All spefic column width classes are extended by responsive postfixes. `.col-<n>-m` classes means the column width will be `n/12` of the `.grid` when screen width matches the `m` breakpoint.
+All specfic column width classes are extended with responsive postfixes.
+For example, the `.col-1-m` class means the column width will be `1/12` of the grid's width when screen width matches the `m` breakpoint.
 For large screens, the breakpoint postfix is `l`.

 <div class="grid grid-example">
   <div class="col-12 col-10-m col-8-l">